5 Skills All Price Action Traders Must Have In Their Trading Toolbox

+There’s no professional qualification or academic courses for price action trading.
 Yet, you’re expected to know what’s going on in a market with just one input: price.
-Not only that, you must make money off your interpretation of price action.
+Not only that, you must have a plan to trade your interpretation of price action.

-#1: Find Swing Pivots
+Trading Skill #1: Find Swing Pivots

 If you want to flow with price, follow price swings.
 They will show you:

 - The current direction of the market; and